In our startup story today we chat with Ben Liger, the Founder of StartHawk, a startup that is bridging the gap between

 Most times, entrepreneurs will start with product validation after launch.
-But with StartHawk and the team that has already been done by the existing competition.
+Nevertheless, with StartHawk and the team that has already been done by the existing competition.
 Which only leaves the product as a focus to gain leverage.
 And the user experience is a great part of it as Ben notes, “ As a result of mapping out simple user journeys before the development process, the feedback I’ve had from users is that it’s a dead-easy and intuitive platform to use.”

 He adds, “You can access your messages from anywhere in the site with our real-time chat panel for example, which makes navigating / searching whilst still having a conversation very easy.”

-Building out the platform as a location where founders and cofounders can find one another is great.
-But Ben wants more from the platform.
+Building the platform as a place where founders and cofounders can find one another is great.
+Even so, Ben wants more from the platform.
 He wants a place that will be the home where startups live from their sprouting to their growth.

 He says, “StartHawk aims to be much more than a platform for finding co-founders.
 We want it to be a hub for startups.
 This goal will become more apparent as we launch different sections to the site.
-We have for example launched a forum called The Nest where users communicate and exchange knowledge and advice.
+For example, we have launched a forum called The Nest where users communicate and exchange knowledge and advice.
 Every new section that we launch will aim to support and help serve a different need in the startup community.”